 Stinking hot we stop at a sari-sari store with the usual heavy defences against being robbed.
 Just lemonade available but least it was cool.
 Below, the Ferrari of Jeepneys draws admiring glances.

-We were laughing at the idea of there being a nuclear power station here.
-Bataan is a earthquake prone area near to an active volcano.
-A Marcos era project apparently it was found to have over 4000 defects at one stage of construction.
-It was eventually finished after 10 years and a couple of billion dollars but never commissioned due to the then over throwing of president Marcos and fears after the Chernobyl disaster and has sat idle ever since.
+On the way back now we were curious at there being a nuclear power station here for years never used.
+Built in the Marcos era it had numerous problems and was eventually finished after 10 years and a billion dollars but never commissioned due to the then over throwing of president Marcos and fears after the Chernobyl disaster.
+Shame since there is power shortage still all these years since.

-They should at least turn it into a tourist site, I’d sure like to see inside one of these things and not being commissioned this is perhaps the only safe one to visit in the world but apparently the usual political infighting and corruption have derailed any ideas and so it will likely just rot away.
+They should at least turn it into a tourist site, I’d sure like to see inside one of these things and not being commissioned this is perhaps the only safe one to visit in the world but apparently the usual political infighting and corruption have derailed that.

 Well that’s all, just a short visit on my way to Sabah.
-I have previously written more on my larger ride in the Philippines and you can read that ride report by following this link.
-I would like to revisit the mountains of Luzon or ride down to Bicol as well as doing a few days riding further south if I could find a rental down there as really only decent bikes available remain those from Nice Bike in Angeles.
+I have previously completed a much larger ride in the Philippines and you can read that ride report by following this link.
+I would like to revisit the mountains of Luzon or ride down to Bicol as well as doing a few days riding further south if I could find a rental down there as lots to see in this country but only bikes available remain those from Nice Bike in Angeles which limits how far you might ride.